-- Parameter expressions. - Discrete-time variables, i.e., Integer, Boolean, String variables and enumeration variables, as well as Real variables assigned in when-clauses - Function calls where all input arguments of the function are discrete-time expressions. - Expressions where all the subexpressions are discrete-time expressions. - Expressions in the body of a when-clause. - Unless inside noEvent: Ordered relations (>,<,>=,<=) and the functions ceil, floor, div, mod, rem, abs, sign.
+- Parameter expressions. - Discrete-time variables, i.e., Integer, Boolean, String variables and enumeration variables, as well as Real variables assigned in when-clauses - Function calls where all input arguments of the function are discrete-time expressions. - Expressions where all the subexpressions are discrete-time expressions. - Expressions in the body of a when-clause. - Unless inside noEvent: Ordered relations (>,<,>=,<=) if at least one operand is a subtype of Real (i.e. Real elementary relations, see Section 3.5) and the functions ceil, floor, div, mod, rem.
 These will generate events if at least one subexpression is not a discrete-time expression.
 [In other words, relations inside noEvent(), such as noEvent(x>1), are not discrete-time expressions]. - The functions pre, edge, and change result in discrete-time expressions. - Expressions in functions behave as though they were discrete-time expressions.